codeandcognition/koconut/docs/architecture.md

 .
 └── api                 // all backend files are in '/api'
     ├── bin             // contains scripts
-    ├── controllers     // contains the 'C' of "MVC" ├── java            // contains all resources for Java compilation/execution │   └── tmp
+    ├── controllers     // contains the 'C' of "MVC" (it's in the name!)
+    ├── java            // contains all resources for Java compilation/execution
+    │   └── tmp
     └── routes          // contains Express routes for API endpoints